jgtaylor/OctoBox/protocol-json.md

 ## Frames

 The following is an example "frame", or "packet" from the client to the server.
-It includes a "registration" message and "capabilitiesList" message:
+It includes a "registration" message and "capabilitiesList" message Spaceman Spiff's Spiffy Spaceship [credit: Calvin & Hobbes]:
 ```json
 [
     [